-Mr. Katz is also heavily involved in civic work and serves on the boards of the Jewish Federation of Greater New Orleans and is currently the board chair serving a two-year term through the fall of 2023.
-Mr. Katz has previously served as President of the Jewish Community Center from 2011 to 2013, and Chair of its Capital Campaign which concluded in 2016.
+Mr. Katz is also heavily involved in civic work and serves on the board of the Jewish Federation of Greater New Orleans and is currently the board chair serving a two-year term through the fall of 2023.
+Mr. Katz has previously served as President of the Jewish Community Center from 2011 to 2013 and Chair of its Capital Campaign which concluded in 2016.
 Mr. Katz was Co-chair for the Jewish Federations of North America National Young Leadership from 2011 to 2012.
 Over the years, he has been acknowledged for his volunteer efforts and has received several awards for his civic work such as the Anne Goldsmith Hanaw and J. Jerome Hanaw Tikkun Award (2004), John N. Weinstock Leadership Award (2005), Maurice Feingertz Memorial Leadership Award (2006), the Esther Leah Ritz Next Generation of JCC Leadership Award (2006), and was selected to the United Way of Southeast Louisiana’s Alexis de Tocqueville Society (2013).